vharg/FreqMagSEA/README.md

 # FreqMagSEA v1
 Python code to derive frequency-magnitude relationships for volcanoes in Southeast Asia using Bayesian inference and model averaging.
-Code accompanies a forthcoming paper currently in preparation.
+Code accompanies a forthcoming paper currently in press: https://www.frontiersin.org/articles/10.3389/feart.2022.895756/abstract.

 ## Table of contents
 * [General info](#general-info)